SX-Aurora/SX-Aurora.github.io/_posts/2019-03-27-ve-llvm-intrinsics.md

 tags: [llvm, compiler, vector, sxaurora, intrinsics, builtins]
 ---

+**NOTE:** The intrinsics described in this document (usually called *ve* intrinsics) were deprecated in the LLVM-VE compiler som time during 2020.
+They have been replaced by variants that include in each vector instruction the vector length for the instruction described by the intrinsic: the *vel* intrinsics.
+Carrying the vector length along with the intrinsic allows for reordering the instructions to some extent and generate automatically instructions that load the proper vector length.
+The new list can be found here: https://sx-aurora-dev.github.io/velintrin.html .

 This document contains the list of vector intrinsics that were added to the LLVM backend for the SX-Aurora TSUBASA vector engine.
 The proprietary **ncc** compiler from NEC is not exposing vector instrinsics, there the focus is on auto-vectorization and optimization, thus intrinsics are actually not needed.

 The intrinsics in this document resemble closely the vector ISA of the SX-Aurora VE.
 LLVM does not (yet) support properly predication (vector masks) and the variable vector length, there are efforts underway for supporting these (SVE/EVL, VP) and making them some day first-class entities.